 You should take the time to see the world and taste the fullness of life.
 It's worth whatever investment or money or sacrifice of time that may be required on your part.

 This is not about being a tourist.
-It’s about experiencing true risk and adventure so you don’t have to live in fear for the rest of your life.
+It's about experiencing true risk and adventure so you don't have to live in fear for the rest of your life.
+And it's about remembering and sharing your adventure, and inspiring others to step out of that fear, too.

 2. Traveling helps you encounter compassion